Exploring Intramuros: Dark Tourism or an Essential Manila Experience?

 Intramuros itself, as the walled city of Manila, doesn't have specific opening hours per-se, although you will find that the pedestrian and vehicular gates are advertised to open at 5am and close at 10.30pm.
 The gate we entered through seemed heavily guarded, so we would assume this to be enforced, although details online are sketchy at best.

 Most attractions are open from Tuesday to Sunday, from 9am to 6pm.
 It's important to note that some museums and churches may have different schedules, and some are closed on Mondays.
 To be on the safe side, it's always a good idea to check the specific opening hours of the places you want to visit before you go.
-We include relevant opening times in all of our blog posts.

 How to get to Intramuros in Manila